- Diseases, Disorders & Conditions»

 - Chronic Pain

-Five Fruits You Should Never Eat If You Have Arthritis and The Reason Why You Should Not Eat Them
+Which Foods Aggravate Arthritis?
+Fruits and Foods You Should Avoid When You Have Arthritis and Why You Should Avoid Them

 What are purines and why do they cause such as problem?

-It is generally known that many arthritis sufferers have a diet which is rich in purines.
+It is generally known many arthritis sufferers have a diet which is rich in purines.
+But, what are purines?

-Purines is naturally found in the body, and all foods but some foods are richer in purines than others.
-It is a natural substance found in all our cells and when a cell dies the purine in that cell is broken down, and metabolized into uric acid.
+Purines are naturally found in the body, and all foods, but some foods are richer in purines than others.
+A purine is a natural substance found in all our cells and when a cell dies the purine in a cell is broken down, and metabolized into uric acid.

-Uric acid is normally not a problem, it is in fact an essential antioxidant which helps to protect our blood vessels.
-Uric acid only causes a problem when it is present in excessive quantities.
+Uric acid is normally not a problem, it is, in fact, an essential antioxidant which helps to protect our blood vessels.
+It only causes a problem when it is present in excessive quantities.
 Excessive uric acid can lead to the formation of uric acid crystals which can be deposited in joints and tendons.
-Some of the time these crystals can cause gout but it is now widely recognized they can lead to arthritis.
-Sometimes uric acid crystals are also knows as monosodium urate crystals.
+Some of the time these crystals can cause gout, but it is now also widely recognized they can lead to arthritis.
+Sometimes uric acid crystals are also known as monosodium urate crystals.